holidaycheck/tech-blog/_posts/2018-01-01-testing-code-that-isnt-there-yet.md

 ## Final words

 For me, personally, doing the first step was always the hardest one.
 I had no idea how to start.
-How could I test something that wasn't there.
-I believe it is the same for some of us.
+How could I test something that wasn't there?
+I believe it is the same for some of you.
 And that is why I wanted to share how I managed to overcome this obstacle.

 Just to wrap things up, this is what I found helping me most:
  - **know what you want in `return`** - then build your app from the very top to that point.
-This way you will end up with an application that has the minimum code required, as you will want to get to that `return` step ASAP (this and writing a minimum code that passes the tests and does nothing more).
+This way you will end up with an application that has the minimum code required, as you will want to get to that `return` step ASAP.
+   Writing minimum code that passes the tests helps a lot as well.

- - **learn how to use your tool before you start using it** - discover how APIs of given modules / classes you will use look like.
+ - **learn how to use your tool before you start using it** - discover how APIs of given modules / classes you will use work.
 Not knowing this will slow you down and make you lean towards writing code, and not test, first.<br>
    OK, to be fair.
-If you really would like to try it out, do it, write a code, make sure it works, but then delete it and start by writing tests.
+If you really would like to try it out, do it, write some code and make sure it works.
+   Then delete it and start by writing tests.
 You might end up with less code (most of the time), because it will only do whatever your tests will require it to do.
 And you will practice TF programming.

 I believe that having done this first step will encourage you to do TF (TDD) more often, without